-I found it convenient to saw a ~2 foot section for the sink outlet with my Dremel tool and cutoff wheel.
-Makes for a clean even cut.
+I found it convenient to saw a ~2 foot length of flex conduit with my Dremel tool and cutoff wheel, which makes a clean even cut:

 Wiring the Under Kitchen Sink Junction Box

-The yellow NM-B 12/2 cable is not connected to the electrical panel (never work on a live cable!) and hanging loose in the basement.I pulled up some cable to wire the junction box and electrical receptacle in a more comfortable location in the kitchen sink cabinet.
+The yellow NM-B 12/2 cable is not yet connected to the electrical panel (never work on a live cable!) and hanging loose in the basement.I pulled up some extra cable to wire the junction box and electrical receptacle in a more comfortable location in the kitchen sink cabinet (see the following photo).